Adopt-An-HBCU Good Trouble Voter Drive

-HBCU Heroes (501c3), founded by NBA Veteran George Lynch, entrepreneur Tracey Pennywell and CNN/MSNBC political commentator Kwame Jackson, is launching the Adopt-An-HBCU Good Trouble Voter Drive in celebration of the first-ever National Black Voter Registration Day on September 18th.
-In partnership with WNBA star & activist Renee Montgomery, co-founder of Remember the 3rd of November (501c3), and the Good Trouble campaign, the 6-week social media campaign will feature a line-up of celebrity Historically Black College & University (HBCU) alum and supporters educating HBCU students about their voting rights and encouraging them to register to vote ahead of election day at http://www.hbcuheroes.org/vote/.
+HBCU Heroes, founded by NBA Veteran George Lynch, entrepreneur Tracey Pennywell and CNN/MSNBC political commentator Kwame Jackson, is launching the Adopt-An-HBCU Good Trouble Voter Drive in celebration of the first-ever National Black Voter Registration Day on Sept.
+18. In partnership with WNBA star and activist Renee Montgomery, co-founder of Remember the 3rd of November, and the Good Trouble campaign, the six-week social media campaign will feature a line-up of celebrity Historically Black Colleges and University alum and supporters educating HBCU students about their voting rights and encouraging them to register to vote ahead of election day at http://www.hbcuheroes.org/vote/.

 The Adopt-An-HBCU Good Trouble Voter Drive was born out of the partnership between HBCU